 Welcome to the Tigers' Den

 The Suncoast Tiger Bay Club is a unique, non-partisan political club, founded in 1978 to foster a better understanding of public issues.
-The Club meets regularly for lunch (usually twice a month) to hear guest speakers on all types of political and public issues of interest.
+The Club meets regularly for lunch to hear guest speakers on all types of political and public issues of interest.
 Visit our Calendar to see who will be stepping into the Den next!
-A convenient online RSVP form allows you to reserve right from the web site.

 Our members, called "Tigers," come from all walks of life: big shots and those just loading their guns.
 The single common thread is an acute interest in politics and public affairs.
 Interested in joining?
 Check out our Membership page.